thelightdesigner/ScuffedWalls/Functions.md

  ## AppendTechnique
 tells the append function how to add on your custom data properties to other map object custom data.
  - 0 = Will not overwrite any old custom data property but can still append to nulled properties.
-Usefull for NJS and Offset fixing.
+Useful for NJS and Offset fixing.
  - 1 = Overwrites the old custom data property for the new one.
-Usefull for most applications.
+Useful for most applications.
  - 2 = Nulls all old customdata properties and appends on new ones.
-Usefull for some internal stuff but not much else.
+Useful for some internal stuff but not much else.

 **default is always 0**